 - Candidates must themselves be members of the SBML Forum.

-- The election process is managed by the Chair of the SBML Editors.
+- The election process is managed by the Permanent Secretary.

 - The duration of an Editor's term is 3 years.

 - Terms begin on January 1 of the year following the year in which the Editor's election is held.